StasPyDE/StasPyDE/README.md

 # Hello World!
-I'm Stas, a Russian Data Engineering Enthusiast 👋🏼:
+I'm Stas, a Data Engineering Enthusiast 👋🏼:
 🔭 I’m currently studying at Kuban State University at the Faculty of Computer Technology and Applied Mathematics<br>🌱 I'm trying to explore the world of Data Engineering